 What realistic approaches can parents take to help their teens create a healthier relationship to social media and prevent social media addiction?
 Parents can have a significant positive impact, Wilson says.
 In the #Being13 study, parents who kept a close eye on their child’s social media accounts had a profound effect on their psychological well-being, virtually erasing the negative impact on their teen of online conflict.

-• Talk openly with your teen about social media and the feelings associated with its use.
+- Talk openly with your teen about social media and the feelings associated with its use.
+Discuss your real-life family values and beliefs and how those can be mirrored in the virtual world.

-• Set aside screen-free zones, like the dinner table and bedrooms, and make sure everyone (including adults) abides by them.
+- Set aside screen-free zones, like the dinner table and bedrooms, and make sure everyone (including adults) abides by them.
+Resist checking your device while engaged in other activities.

-• Learn about social media—the good, the bad, and the ugly.
+- Learn about social media—the good, the bad, and the ugly.
 Educate yourself so you can be proactive in talking to your teen about what’s new (and possibly dangerous) in cyberspace.
+Talk with your teens about the importance of authentic online impression creation, curation, and management.

-Ultimately, Kristin says, you can’t control everything about the way your teen interacts with social media, but you can help them create a positive sense of self that doesn’t require validation from an online world.
+Ultimately, you can’t control everything about the way your teen interacts with social media, but you can help them approach it thoughtfully and create a positive sense of self that doesn’t require validation from an online world.

 Sources